dpb1/dpb1.github.com/source/_posts/2018-05-10-timezone-math-with-a-grid-tzgrid.markdown

   - ubuntu
 ---

+{% img center /images/tzgrid-icon.png Icon! %}

 I love my [current job][1] as an engineering manager at [Canonical][2].
 It's been a blessing to our family that I can work from my house.
-I get to do just enough traveling to places I likely would have never gone on my own.
-And I get to work on a product that I love ([Ubuntu Server][3]) with people I love that are just some of the brightest, friendliest and fun people in the industry.
+I get to do just enough traveling to places I likely would have never gone on my own to scratch my travel itch.  *And* I get to work on a product that I love ([Ubuntu Server][3]) with people I love that are just some of the brightest, friendliest and fun people in the industry.

-My team at Canonical speaks 5 different languages natively and spans 6 "standard" timezones.
+My wonderful team at Canonical speaks 5 different languages natively and spans 6 "standard" timezones.
 It's such a cool experience to work with people from many different cultural backgrounds.

 As the person who has the pleasure of managing this team, one of my responsibilities is knowing when we can schedule things like standups or